 • Get people to actually read their work

-Until they learn these 3 game-changing frameworks & create their own Endless Idea Generator:
+That is until they learn these 3 game-changing content-writing frameworks & create their own Endless Writing Idea Generator!

-Before you start generating ideas, you need to choose your writing topics.
+Before you start generating writing ideas, you need to choose your writing topics.

 But instead of trying to "find" your niche, you're going to create your own Content Buckets and use them as your starting point.